tslenter/tslenter/README.md

 # 💫 About Me:
 I'm currently working to create an algorithmic auto trading strategy using python.
-With the Remote Syslog project as backend logging and event manager. <br>I'm leaning about deep leaning and machine learning to improve the accuracy of this project.
-Do you like coding and the Remote Syslog project? <br>Feel free to send us an e-mail @ info@remotesyslog.com.<br>
+With the Remote Syslog project as backend logging and event manager.
+I'm leaning about deep leaning and machine learning to improve the accuracy of this project.
+Do you like coding and the Remote Syslog project?
+Feel free to send us an e-mail @ info@remotesyslog.com.<br>

 ## 🌐 Socials: